Distance of Element from Center Line given Velocity Gradient at Cylindrical Element Solution

 Dynamic Viscosity - (Measured in Pascal Second) - The Dynamic Viscosity refers to the internal resistance of a fluid to flow when a force is applied.

-Velocity Gradient - (Measured in Meter per Second) - Velocity Gradient is the difference in velocity between the adjacent layers of the fluid.
+Velocity Gradient - (Measured in Meter per Second) - The Velocity Gradient refers to the difference in velocity between the adjacent layers of the fluid.

 Pressure Gradient - (Measured in Newton per Cubic Meter) - The Pressure Gradient refers to the rate of change of pressure in a particular direction indicating how quickly the pressure increases or decreases around a specific location.